Posted by Jane White on | Comments Off on Most Common Types of Paperboard Grades for Packaging

 Polyethylene

-• The elasticity of polyethylene makes it an ideal material for food packaging.
+The elasticity of polyethylene makes it an ideal material for food packaging.

-• Polyethylene is used extensively in the automotive industry.
+Polyethylene is used extensively in the automotive industry.

-• Polyethylene is often used for manufacturing stock poly bags, zip lock bags, bottles, food containers, food crates, stretch film, tape, pallets and plastic sheeting.
+Polyethylene is often used for manufacturing stock poly bags, zip lock bags, bottles, food containers, food crates, stretch film, tape, pallets and plastic sheeting.

-• Due to its durability, industrial companies often use polyethylene storage bags for large heavy items.
+Due to its durability, industrial companies often use polyethylene storage bags for large heavy items.

 Polypropylene

-• Polypropylene is used usually for strapping tape, flat bags, gusseted bags, polypropylene boxes and poly strapping.
+Polypropylene is used usually for strapping tape, flat bags, gusseted bags, polypropylene boxes and poly strapping.

-• Due to high temperature resistance, polypropylene is well-suited for microwaveable packaging.
+Due to high temperature resistance, polypropylene is well-suited for microwaveable packaging.

-• Non-packaging uses include housewares, toys, carpeting, upholstery and appliances.
+Non-packaging uses include housewares, toys, carpeting, upholstery and appliances.

 About Printex Transparent Packaging

 Many considerations go into selecting the right packaging material, including aesthetics, functionality, resistances, and more.
 The team at Printex Transparent Packaging can help you select the most appropriate packaging material for your needs.
-To see how our packaging solutions can protect your products, please contact us today.
+To see how our packaging solutions can protect your products, pleasecontact us today.

-What Can PET Plastic Be Recycled Into?
+Posted by Jane White on | Comments Off on What Can PET Plastic Be Recycled Into?

-What Can PET Plastic Be Recycled Into?
 Polyethylene terephthalate packaging—or as it’s more commonly known, PET packaging—is a popular material for packaging products in a variety of different industries.
 PET plastic is popular not only for its crystal-clear transparency and durable yet lightweight nature, but also for the positive impact it has had on the environment.
 PET packaging is 100 percent recyclable and can be broken down to its base elements in order to create a variety of different products.
 Recycling PET plastic in this way helps decrease the amount of waste that’s put into landfills each year and reduces the negative impact such waste can have on the environment.
 Below are just a few of the many things PET plastic can be recycled into.

 New PET containers